 In October 2015, after a thorough process of planning and careful consideration by the North York Moors National Park Authority, planning permission was granted for development of a new polyhalite mine in the National Park.
-The Mine project, now known as Woodsmith Mine, is being developed by Sirius Minerals and has been set up to extract mineral from two deep seams of polyhalite (a form of potash for use as an agricultural fertiliser) which lie beneath the National Park and extend eastward underneath the North Sea.
-The Mine project contains a number of main elements, inside and outside the National Park boundary, including:
+The mine project, now known as Woodsmith Mine, is being developed by Anglo American and has been set up to extract mineral from two deep seams of polyhalite (a form of potash for use as an agricultural fertiliser) which lie beneath the National Park and extend eastward underneath the North Sea.
+The project contains a number of main elements, inside and outside the National Park boundary, including:

 - Mine head site to the south of Sneaton, near Whitby, and extraction of polyhalite from a large area beneath the east of the National Park (originally approved by the North York Moors National Park Authority in 2015, with an amended approval issued in February 2018);

 - Mineral transport system comprising a series of conveyors within a 37 kilometre tunnel linking the mine head site to Wilton, Teesside, with 3 intermediate shaft sites; one located in the National Park at Lady Cross Plantation, near Egton; one at Lockwood Beck and one at Tocketts Lythe, both within Redcar and Cleveland;